matorolll/SOC-learing/README.md

 | 29 | 29.11.2025 | Completing Exploit Vulnerabilities room                    | Jr Penetration Tester path - 14 Tasks |
 | 30 | 30.11.2025 | Completing Vulnerability Capstone room                     | Jr Penetration Tester path - 11 Tasks |

+November was a very productive and well-structured month.
+During this time, I completed the Cyber Security 101 path, building a strong foundation in areas such as IDS, vulnerability scanning, malware analysis tools, and digital forensics.
+After that, I focused heavily on the Jr Penetration Tester path, where I developed practical skills in web vulnerabilities (IDOR, XSS, SQLi, SSRF), request manipulation with Burp Suite, reconnaissance techniques, and extensive Nmap scanning.
+Overall, November was a month of solid fundamentals and consistent progress toward offensive security and penetration testing skills.

 # December 2025